named-data/ndn-cpp/INSTALL.md

 =====
 (These are instructions to build NDN-CPP.
 To do development of NDN-CPP code and update the build system, see Development.)

 To build in a terminal, change directory to the NDN-CPP root.

+To configure on macOS, enter:

+    ./configure CFLAGS="-I/usr/local/opt/openssl/include" CXXFLAGS="-I/usr/local/opt/openssl/include" LDFLAGS="-L/usr/local/opt/openssl/lib"

+To configure on other systems, enter:

+    ./configure

 Enter:

-    ./configure
     make
     sudo make install